Spelter/scaling-tyrion/README.md

  * Examples in railway operations
  * Examples on system performance based on data amount in Discussion part 2
  * Architecture in Implementation
+ * Double up of text in "fitting the view" in disc
  * Intro needs more meat on the bone
  * Fix flow in Workshop 1
  * Conclude